SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/datatypes/generic-type.md

 ---
+title: crmscript_datatypes_generic
-title: Generic data type
+description: Generic data type
-uid: crmscript_datatypes_generic
-sortOrder: 80
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Generic data type

 Generic is the base type of all other intrinsic CRMScript data types.
 Any variable can be up-casted to Generic.